abraha2d/gtcoursewatch/README.md

 # GT Course Watch
 Get an alert within seconds when a (waitlist/regular) seat opens up in a course section!
+Currently, Georgia Tech students only.

-# Pre-Reqs
+# Prerequisites
+Run the following in a terminal.
+If you see any errors about permissions, prefix the command with `sudo `, run, and enter your password if necessary.
 - `pip install requests`
 - `pip install lxml`
 - `gem install terminal-notifier`

+# Setup
+- Download the repository zip file (Clone or download > Download ZIP)
+- Open gtcoursewatch.py in a text editor
+- Edit the TERM to reflect the term you're registering for
+- Edit the CRNS to reflect which courses you want to monitor
+- Save, and close

 # Instructions
-- Clone the repository
 - Open a terminal
-- Change directory to the root of the repo
+- `cd` to where you cloned the repo
+  - Most likely `cd ~/Downloads/gtcoursewatch/`
+- Run `chmod +x gtcoursewatch.py` (only required once)
 - Run `watch ./gtcoursewatch.py`
 - Profit.

+# Notes
 Currently, this script only supports macOS.